oxy-compsci/tech-in-the-news/README.md

   graphics processing power, allow avatars to make eye contact, and integrate new eye controls.
 However, there is a big security concern regarding the data that will be collected from users' eye movements.
-  Fortunately, software companies like Tobii, are brainstorming user agreements that will explain what data is being collected to better inform users before they allow thier data to be tracked.
+  Fortunately, software companies like Tobii, are brainstorming user agreements that will explain what data is being collected to better inform users before they allow their data to be tracked.

 * [Walmart rolls out a tech tool to help shoppers try on clothes without actually trying them on](https://www.cnbc.com/2022/03/02/walmart-rolls-out-virtual-fitting-room-to-help-shoppers-find-clothes.html)
   In early March, Walmart released a new feature in their app entitled "Choose My Model," that allows users